Design Brief Example: How It Should Look Like and What It Should Contain

 Write clearly and concisely:

-- What your organization does
+- What does your organization do?

-- What background your company has
+- What background does your company have?

-- What your goals are and why
+- What are your goals?

-- What tasks should design solve?
+- What tasks should the design solve?
+Describe the deliverables.

 - What is your target audience?

 When writing about your target audience, don't forget to mention your users' age, education, occupation, income, etc. Explain to the designer who these people are, what issues they want to solve, and how they are expected to interact with your product.